misantibanez/azure-sql-db-inventory/README.md

 # 🔍 Azure SQL Database Inventory Script

-This Bash script leverages the Azure CLI to inventory all **Azure SQL Databases** in your subscription.
+This powershell script leverages the Azure CLI to inventory all **Azure SQL Databases** in your subscription.
 It organizes the databases by **SQL server** and **resource group**, and displays useful details such as service tier, current status, and zone redundancy.

 Ideal for cloud administrators, DevOps engineers, or developers managing large-scale Azure environments.